Reminiscence bump

 The reminiscence bump is the tendency for adults over forty to have increased or enhanced recollection for events that occurred during their adolescence and early adulthood.
 It was identified through the study of autobiographical memory and the subsequent plotting of the age of encoding of memories to form the lifespan retrieval curve.

 The lifespan retrieval curve is a graph that represents the number of autobiographical memories encoded at various ages during the life span.
 The lifespan retrieval curve contains three different parts.
 From birth to five years old is a period of childhood amnesia, from 15 to 25 years old is the reminiscence bump and last is a period of forgetting from the end of the reminiscence bump to present time.
 The reminiscence bump has been observed on the lifespan retrieval curve in multiple studies.
+From 8 to 22 years old is the word-cued reminiscence bump and 15 to 27 years old is the important reminiscence bump.

 Theorists have proposed several explanations, ranging from changes in brain biology to the type of events that typically occur during this time period.
 Researchers have consistently observed the reminiscence bump, the period of increased memory accessibility in participants' lifespan retrieval curves, and the bump has been reproduced under a range of study conditions.